-Your leftover balance will still accrue interest based on your card terms.
-You’ll want to pay this off as soon as possible – ideally before you close the card in the first place.
+Your remaining balance will still accrue interest based on your card terms.
+You’ll want to pay this off as soon as possible — ideally before you close the card.

 Issuers that allow closures despite a balance

 Here are the phone numbers you can call to close your account.
-Bear in mind that wait times are likely longer than usual as a result of the ongoing pandemic.
+Bear in mind that wait times can be longer than usual as a result of the ongoing pandemic.

 |Issuer||Can I close cards with a balance?||Contact number to close your card|

 How to close a credit card with a balance

 Closing a card with a balance isn’t terribly different from closing a card without a balance.
 This process may slightly vary from provider to provider, but here’s how to close your card: